ricardomfmsousa/nidia-velez-vcard/README.md

-# A simple vCard based on Kards template
+# A simple vCard quick prototype based on Kards template

 > KARDS is a modern and clean personal vCard website template.
 It has many cool features found
 > in premium templates.
 It has timeline items, stats section, skillbars, working ajax form,